IvanKr08/MCPCollection/README.md

 # MCPCollection
-Collection of updated, fixed and decompiled MCP.
+Collection of updated, fixed and decompiled MCP and Forge.